-The Pennsylvania Department of Revenue recently released its November/December 2017 newsletter, which highlights tax developments over the past year in the following areas:
+The Pennsylvania Department of Revenue recently released its December 2017/January 2018 newsletter, which highlights tax developments over the past year in the following areas:

 - the sales and use tax treatment and requirements for marketplace sales;

 - important personal income tax filing dates;

 - amnesty penalties; and